sumit6597/Document-Search-Web-Application/DocFinder.ai/Readme.md

 # Text Processing and MySQL Data Visualization

-This project is about creating a document search from a database, which involves processing a dataset, storing it in a MySQL database, and searching the document from the database using a web application.
+This project is about creating a document search using keywords from a database, which involves processing a dataset, populating it in a MySQL database, and searching the document from the database using a web application.
 Follow the steps below to set up and run the project.

 ## Step 1: Extracting and Preparing the Dataset